Transit Data Challenge

 Format

-A select group of finalists will present to session attendees and an in-person judging panel.
-Finalists will be expected to present a brief presentation that concisely demonstrates their data method or tool and highlights their narrative write-up responses.
-Judges will make their decision based on this presentation only.
+A select group of finalists will present in-person to session attendees and a judging panel.
+Finalists will present a brief presentation that concisely demonstrates their data method or tool and highlights their narrative write-up responses.
+Finalists will also present their work via a poster session after all presentations are complete.
+Judges will make their decision based on the presentation only.

 When the presentations conclude, judges will convene to discuss their evaluations, and finalists will have an opportunity to answer attendee questions during the poster session.
 Presenters, judges, and attendees will reconvene near the end of the event and a winner will be announced.
 In-person attendees will also vote for their own favorite presenter in a People’s Choice Award.